 It was mayhem.

-Our chickens absolutely destroyed our potted plants the first year we had them.
+Our chickens absolutely destroyed our potted plants during the first year we became backyard chicken keepers.
 They loved to hop into our large fruit tree and herb pots and kick all the surface soil to the ground.

 We found that placing rocks on top of the soil around the plants prevented the chickens from destroying them.
 You can even place them in an artful arrangement to add some beauty to the functionality.